Peak signal-to-noise ratio: Performance comparison

 Although a higher PSNR generally correlates with a higher quality reconstruction, in many cases it may not.
 One has to be extremely careful with the range of validity of this metric; it is only conclusively valid when it is used to compare results from the same codec (or codec type) and same content.

 Generally, when it comes to estimating the quality of images and videos as perceived by humans, PSNR has been shown to perform very poorly compared to other quality metrics.

 Variants

 PSNR-HVS is an extension of PSNR that incorporates properties of the human visual system such as contrast perception.

 PSNR-HVS-M improves on PSNR-HVS by additionally taking into account visual masking.
 In a 2007 study, it delivered better approximations of human visual quality judgements than PSNR and SSIM by large margin.
 It was also shown to have a distinct advantage over DCTune and PSNR-HVS.

+ITU-T J.340 is intended for videos.
+It compensates for "for constant spatial shifts, constant temporal shift, and constant luminance gain and offset".
+The US NTIA has also published a variant for varying frame delays.